A review of shape-morphing solutions and evolutional neural networks for spatiotemporal dynamics: Working example

 comprising a single Gaussian with time-dependent amplitude $\alpha(t)$, mean $\mu(t)$, and lengthscale $\sigma(t)$.
 The shape parameters are given by $\bbeta(t) = [\mu(t),\sigma(t)]^\top$, resulting in the complete set of parameters $\btheta(t) = [\alpha(t),\mu(t),\sigma(t)]^\top$.
 The parameter $\mu(t)$ allows the Gaussian to move in space, whereas $\sigma(t)$ allows for it to change its lengthscale, or `breath'.

 With the correct evolution of parameters $\btheta(t)\in\mathbb R^3$, the SMS~\eqref{eq:ADE_sms} coincides with the fundamental solution~\eqref{eq:ADE_FS}.
 We will see later, in Section~\ref{sec:sms_eq}, that the SMS equations indeed return the correct evolution of parameters; see Eq.~\eqref{eq:qdot_we}.
+Note that here we chose the SMS shape~\eqref{eq:ADE_sms} to resemble the fundamental solution.
+In general, an appropriate shape for the SMS depends on the PDE and requires some familiarity with typical solutions of it.
+We further comment on the optimal choice of the SMS in Section~\ref{sec:concl}.

 Throughout this paper, we use this working example to illustrate theoretical and computational aspects of SMS.
 Carrying out the required calculations manually could be laborious.
 However, using a symbolic computing software such as Mathematica or Maple, the computations can be carried out within seconds.